gatsbyjs/gatsby/examples/recipe-webpack-image/README.md

-# Referencing an image from the static folder
+# Importing an image with webpack

-Example site based on the recipe in the docs on adding an image to a site from the static foldere
+Example site based on the recipe in the docs on importing an image to a site using webpack